coderholic/pyradio/docs/radio-browser.md

 Once the results are fetched, they act as a special kind of playlist (some of the features of a local playlist are not functional, such as station renaming and such), and other features are introduced (such as the sort function and the station database info function).

 Each search result, i.e. each station, has more data attached to it than just its name and URL (bitrate, votes, clicks, etc.).
-This data is displayed in field columns; the number of visible columns depend on the terminal of the window.
+This data is displayed in field columns; the number of visible columns depend on the width of the terminal's window.
 The name of the column that matches the sorting criteria is "highlighted".

 ### Searching in the list of stations